What is the IPO Process?

 Red Herring Document: In the cooling-off period, the underwriter creates an initial prospectus which consists of the details of the issuing company, save the effective date and offer price.
 Once the red herring document has been created, the issuing company and the underwriters market the shares to public investors.
 Often, underwriters go on roadshows (called the dog and pony shows – lasting for 3 to 4 weeks) to market the shares to institutional investors and evaluate the demand for the shares.

 After the IPO is approved by the SEC, the effective date is decided.
-On the day before the effective date, the issuing company and the underwriter decide the offer price (i.e. the price at which the shares will be sold by the issuing company) and the precise number of shares to be sold.
+On the day before the effective date, the issuing company and the underwriter decide the offer price (i.e., the price at which the shares will be sold by the issuing company) and the precise number of shares to be sold.
 Deciding the offer price is important because it is the price at which the issuing company raises capital for itself.
-However, after the stock starts trading on the secondary market, money raised through the sale of shares the company, not the underwriter.
 The following factors affect the offering price:

 IPOs are often underpriced to ensure that the issue is fully subscribed/ oversubscribed by the public investors, even if it results in the issuing company not receiving the full value of its shares.

 If an IPO is underpriced, the investors of the IPO expect a rise in the price of the shares on the offer day.
-This increases the demand for the issue.
+It increases the demand for the issue.
 Furthermore, underpricing compensates investors for the risk that they take by investing in the IPO.
-An offer which is oversubscribed 2 to 3 times is considered to be a “good IPO”.
+An offer that is oversubscribed two to three times is considered to be a “good IPO.”

 After the issue has been brought to the market, the underwriter has to provide analyst recommendations, after-market stabilization, and create a market for the stock issued.